rossgabay/neo_bpm_blog/README.md

 ![alt text](https://github.com/rossgabay/neo_bpm_blog/blob/master/scr_3.png)

-that worked. no filter, 36 hits vs 46. let's stick to this query for now then:
+That worked.
+No filter, 36 hits vs 46.
+Let's stick to this query for now then:
 ```
 match (req)-[:IN_STATE]->(:StateSubmitted)
 return req.request_id
 ```

-* see how many requests are currently in the rejected state.
+* See how many requests are currently in the rejected state.
 I'm a submitter and want to adjust my workload based on that figure

 ```
 match ()-[:IN_STATE]->(:StateRejected) return count(*)
 ```

-let's take a look at the profile:
+Let's take a look at the profile:
 ![alt text](https://github.com/rossgabay/neo_bpm_blog/blob/master/scr_4.png)

-1 db hit.
+**1 db hit**.
 Not bad.
 Neo4J internally stores the relationship count for every node - both total count (so something like ` match (:StateRejected)-[]->() return count(*)` would also end up in 1 hit) and count per rel type.
 Think about how much more work RDBMS would have to do in comparison to get this count.

-* see if a given request is eligible to be moved to a certain state.
+* See if a given request is eligible to be moved to a certain state.
 For example - as an API developer working with this data I need to figure out if a certain Request can be moved to an `Approved` state.

 Couple of different ways to go about this.
-Since we'll be using `request_id` when selecting a Request to check whether it can be moved to some other state let's create an index on it:
+Since we'll be using `request_id` when selecting a Request to check whether it can be moved to some other state let's first create an index on it:
 ```
 create index on :Request(request_id)
 ```

-to check the eligibility of a state transition for Request with request_id=8 (currently in Submitted state) to be moved to a Rejected State we can do something like this:
+To check the eligibility of a state transition for Request with `request_id=8` (currently in Submitted state) to be moved to a Rejected State we can do something like this:

 ```
 match (r:Request)-[:IN_STATE]->()-[:ALLOWED_TRANSITION]->(:StateRejected)